DallanQ/7_wonders_duel/Manual.md

 #### Preparation of the structure  (Page 10)
 At the beginning of each Age, shuffle the corresponding deck, then display the 20 cards according to the structure of the current Age (see Game Aid on the last page of this rulebook).
 Be careful, some cards are displayed face up, while others should be face down.

+> The images illustrating three different card formations in various colors, each representing the setup for a different Age.
+The first formation, on the left, is pyramid-shaped, with cards arranged in rows, some face-up and some face-down.
+The second formation, in the center, has a more rectangular shape with alternating rows of face-up and face-down cards.
+The third formation, on the right, is another pyramid structure with more rows, also combining face-up and face-down cards.

 #### Game Turn  (Page 10)
 In 7 Wonders Duel, the players each play in turn.
 The first player begins Age I.
 On your turn, you must choose an "accessible" card in the card structure and play it.
 An accessible card is a card which isn't partially covered by other cards.
 Example: the Baths, the Stone Pit, the Lumber Yard, and the Scriptorium are acces- sible.
 The other cards are not accessible at the moment.

+> Image illustrating example layout with various cards.
+Specific cards are marked as accessible, including the Baths, Stone Pit, Lumber Yard, and Scriptorium.
+Other cards are stacked on top of each other, indicating they are not accessible until the cards on top are removed.

 You can play the card you've chosen in one of three different ways:
 1. Construct the Building